Tehama County Court Records

 | Certified copy surcharge | $40.00 per document (plus copy fees) |

 Payment can be made by check, cash, credit card, or money order.
-The court also accepts Western Union and Money Grams in person.
-Turnaround for mail requests is typically one to two business days after receipt.
+In person, the court also accepts Western Union and Money Grams.
+Mail requests are typically processed within one to two business days after receipt.

 Are Court Records Public in Tehama County?

-California operates under a general presumption that court records are open to public inspection.
-Rule 2.503 of the California Rules of Court explicitly provides that electronic court records must be accessible to the public.
-Under Rule 2.502, a “court record” includes any document filed in a legal proceeding, as well as orders, judgments, and items described in Government Code section 68151(a), though reporter’s transcripts, judges’ preliminary memoranda, and personal notes are excluded.
+California operates under a general presumption that court records are open to the public.
+Rule 2.503 of the California Rules of Court explicitly requires that electronic court records be accessible to the public.
+Under Rule 2.502, a court record includes any document filed in a legal proceeding, as well as orders, judgments, and items described in Government Code section 68151(a) — though reporters' transcripts, judges' preliminary memoranda, and personal notes are excluded.

-Despite this broad presumption, several categories of records are restricted from public access by statute, court order, or rule:
+Despite that broad presumption, several categories of records are restricted from public access by statute, court order, or rule:

 - Social Security numbers and taxpayer identification numbers